JJC1138/staticwebsync/README.md

 # change to your home directory:
 cd
 # set up a directory to install staticwebsync into by giving a new directory name
-# to pyvenv:
+# to venv:
-pyvenv staticwebsync
+python3 -m venv staticwebsync
 # install staticwebsync and its dependencies:
 staticwebsync/bin/pip install staticwebsync
 # (optional) put a link in your path so that you can run it just by typing sws: